 - Your share of the postal or non-postal premium will increase for Self Only and increase for Self and Family.
-See back cover - Our service area has expanded to include Huron and Washtenaw counties in Michigan.
-See page 8. - We are clarifying that female members may see a participating gynecologist or obstetrician for routine services without a referral.
+See back cover - We now cover 90 day prescriptions for selected generic preventative drugs filled at retail pharmacies or mail order for \$0 copay.
+See page 48. - We have expanded our service area into all of Iosco and Huron counties.
 See page 12.